 - Brooklin, Maine, United States

 - We own a 1975 GMC Sierra Grande 15 in Maine and an '86 Chevrolet Custom Deluxe 10 in West Texas.
 Also a pair of '97 Volvo 850 wagons.
-Average age in the fleet is 25 years--we're recyclers.
+Average age in the fleet is 26 years--we're recycling.
 I've published 2 novels: THE LAW OF DREAMS (2006), and THE O'BRIENS (2012), and 2 collections of stories NIGHT DRIVING (1987), and TRAVELLING LIGHT (2013).
 Novel # 3, KARIN, will be out from Pantheon (US) and House of Anansi (Canada) in March 2016.
 More of my book stuff at www.peterbehrens.org I was a Fellow at the Netherlands Institute for Advanced Study for 2012-13.
 I've been teaching at Colorado College, Wichita State, and in the MFA program at Queens University of Charlotte.
+SUBSCRIBE TO THE AUTOLITERATE DAILY EMAIL by hitting the button to the right.
+It's free.
+Never an ad, never a sales pitch.